 Languages › Italian Italian Past Perfect Subjunctive Tense Congiuntivo Trapassato in Italian Share Flipboard Email Print Innocenti / Getty Images Italian Vocabulary History & Culture Grammar by Michael San Filippo Michael San Filippo co-wrote The Complete Idiot's Guide to Italian History and Culture.
 He is a tutor of Italian language and culture.
 Updated July 26, 2019 To complete the fourth of subjunctive-tense verb forms, there's the congiuntivo trapassato (referred to as the past perfect subjunctive in English), which is a compound tense.
 Form this tense with the congiuntivo imperfetto of the auxiliary verb avere or essere and the past participle of the acting verb.
 Forming the Compound Tense The compound tenses (i tempi composti) are verb tenses that consist of two words, such as the passato prossimo (present perfect).
 Both the verbs essere and avere act as helping verbs in compound tense formations.
 For example: io sono stato (I was) and ho avuto (I had).
 Auxiliary Verb Avere In general, transitive verbs (verbs that carry over an action from the subject to the direct object) are conjugated with avere as in the following example: Il pilota ha pilotato l'aeroplano.
 (The pilot flew the plane.)
 When the passato prossimo is constructed with avere, the past participle does not change according to gender or number: Io ho parlato con Giorgio ieri pomeriggio.
 (I spoke to George yesterday afternoon.)Noi abbiamo comprato molte cose.
 (We bought many things.)
 When the past participle of a verb conjugated with avere is preceded by the third person direct object pronouns lo, la, le, or li, the past participle agrees with the preceding direct object pronoun in gender and number.
 The past participle may agree with the direct object pronouns mi, ti, ci, and vi when these precede the verb, but the agreement is not mandatory.
 Ho bevuto la birra.
 (I drank the beer.)L'ho bevuta.
 (I drank it.)Ho comprato il sale e il pepe.
 (I bought the salt and pepper.)Li ho comprati.
 (I bought them.)Ci hanno visto/visti.
 (They saw us.)
 In negative sentences, non is placed before the auxiliary verb: Molti non hanno pagato.
 (Many didn't pay.)No, non ho ordinato una pizza.
 (No, I didn't order a pizza.)
 Auxiliary Verb Essere When essere is used, the past participle always agrees in gender and number with the subject of the verb, so you have four endings to choose from: -o, -a, -i, -e.
 In many cases, intransitive verbs (those that cannot take a direct object), especially those expressing motion, are conjugated with the auxiliary verb essere.
 The verb essere is also conjugated with itself as the auxiliary verb.
 Here are a few examples of the trapassato congiuntivo: Speravo che avessero capito.
 (I was hoping they had understood.)Avevo paura che non avessero risolto quel problema.
 (I was afraid they hadn't resolved that problem.)Vorrebbero che io raccontassi una storia.
 (They would like me to tell a story.)Non volevo che tu lo facessi così presto.
 (I didn't want you to do it as soon.)
-Trapassato Congiuntivo of the Verbs Avere and Essere PRONOUN AVERE ESSERE che io avessi avuto fossi stato(-a) che tu avessi avuto fossi stato(-a) che lui/lei/Lei avesse avuto fosse stato(-a) che noi avessimo avuto fossimo stati(-e) che voi aveste avuto foste stati(-e) che loro/Loro avessero avuto fossero stati(-e) Continue Reading Using the Past Participle in Italian To Have and Have Not How to Properly Form the Italian Past Perfect Tense Understanding the Italian Present Perfect Subjunctive Mood Understanding the Italian Preterite Perfect Tense Learn to Use the Passato Prossimo in Italian Get Grammar Notes and Learn About the Verb Essere ("To Be") in Italian Conjugation Tables for the Italian Verb 'Giocare' Conjugation Tables for the Italian Verb 'Vivere' How to Conjugate the Verb Fare in Italian Learn to conjugate the Italian verb "Partire" (to leave or depart) How to Use Direct Object Pronouns in the Past Tense How to Use the Future Perfect Tense in Italian Conjugating Italian Verbs in the Passive Tense Understanding the Italian Imperfect Subjunctive Tense Conjugating the Italian Verb 'Viaggiare'
+Trapassato Congiuntivo of the Verbs Avere and Essere PRONOUN AVERE ESSERE che io avessi avuto fossi stato(-a) che tu avessi avuto fossi stato(-a) che lui/lei/Lei avesse avuto fosse stato(-a) che noi avessimo avuto fossimo stati(-e) che voi aveste avuto foste stati(-e) che loro/Loro avessero avuto fossero stati(-e) Continue Reading How to Conjugate the Italian Verb Ricordare (to Remember) What Is an Auxiliary Verb in Italian?
+How to Conjugate the Italian Verb Offrire How to Conjugate the Verb "Trovare" in Italian How to Conjugate the Italian Verb Sentirsi How to Use Direct Object Pronouns in the Past Tense Using the Past Participle in Italian Understanding the Italian Preterite Perfect Tense How to Properly Form the Italian Past Perfect Tense To Have and Have Not 4 Ways to Use the Passive Voice in Italian Understanding the Italian Present Perfect Subjunctive Mood Learn to Use the Passato Prossimo in Italian Understanding the Italian Infinitive (l'infinito) Get Grammar Notes and Learn About the Verb Essere ("To Be") in Italian Conjugation Tables for the Italian Verb 'Vivere'